Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: User Study

 \subsection{Results: User Experience}

-The NASA-TLX and UEQ-S analyses showed no significant differences among approaches (details in Appx.~\ref{appendix-nasa}).
-Based on the median rank given by the participants for their preferences (Figure~\ref{fig:preferences}), \textsc{Obj} received the highest rank, followed by \textsc{NObj}, with \textsc{Hands} receiving the lowest rank.
-The Friedman test did not find significance but indicated a trend ($\chi^2(2) = 5.17$, $p = 0.0755$, $W = 0.0218$).
+The NASA-TLX and UEQ-S analyses showed no significant differences among Approaches (details in \Cref{appendix-nasa}).
+Based on the median rank given by the participants for their preferences (\Cref{fig:preferences}), \textsc{Obj} received the highest rank, followed by \textsc{NObj}, with \textsc{Hands} receiving the lowest rank.
+The Friedman test was not significant but indicated a trend ($\chi^2(2) = 5.17$, $p = 0.076$, $W = 0.022$).

-Most participants found the \textsc{Hands} direct and intuitive, especially for \textsc{Near} cubes (P0, P1, P3, P4, P5, P7, P9, P10).
-However, interacting with \textsc{Far} cubes was challenging due to the need to aim both rays at the cube (P1, P3, P5, P7, P11): ``I found it difficult to train the lasers on and then adjust properly because the motions were smaller and thus more sensitive.''
-(P3).
+Most participants found \textsc{Hands} direct and intuitive, especially for \textsc{Near} cubes (P0, P1, P3, P4, P5, P7, P9, P10).
+However, interacting with \textsc{Far} cubes was challenging due to the need to aim both rays at the cube (P1, P3, P5, P7, P11): ``I found it difficult to train the lasers on and then adjust properly because the motions were smaller and thus more sensitive''~(P3).

 For both \textsc{Near} and \textsc{Far} cubes, the main issue with \textsc{Hands} was the lack of precision and stability due to the need for symmetric bimanual movements (P3, P4, P5, P7, P10).
-Especially when both hands unpinch, it is easy to move the cube slightly (P4, P8): ``I didn't like having to use both hands for the same movement because it felt more destabilizing.''
-(P4).
+Especially when both hands unpinch, it is easy to move the cube slightly (P4, P8): ``I didn't like having to use both hands for the same movement because it felt more destabilizing''~(P4).

-\textsc{Obj} provided a sense of control, stability, and support due to the presence of physical objects (P1, P4, P5, P7, P8, P10, P11), and were perceived as innovative and fun (P0, P7, P9).
+\textsc{Obj} provided a sense of control, stability, and support due to the presence of physical objects (P1, P4, P5, P7, P8, P10, P11), and was perceived as innovative and fun (P0, P7, P9).
 The use of real-world objects provided a physical anchor, enabling peripheral awareness and exteroception (P10, P11): ``It's much more stable to control using a [physical] object.
-I don't need to look at it because I can feel where it is in reality. '' (P10).
+I don't need to look at it because I can feel where it is in reality''~(P10).

-The form of the objects offered cues that made interactions more intuitive, reminding participants of familiar controls (P4, P7, P8).
+The form of the objects offered cues that made interactions more intuitive, reminding participants of familiar controls (P4, P7, P8): ``the sliding motion [for \textsc{Scaling}] feels similar to using my computer's Touch Bar~\cite{apple_touchbar_2016}''~(P7).
 Flexibility in placing controllers anywhere was another advantage (P1).
-Participants also appreciated the asymmetrical movements (P2, P3, P4): ``Although it feels nice to grab an object [cube] with both hands, I think it is easier to manipulate with one hand grabbing and the other making the movement [adjustment].''
-(P4).
+Participants also appreciated the asymmetrical movements (P2, P3, P4): ``although it feels nice to grab a cube with both hands, I think it is easier to manipulate with one hand grabbing and the other making the adjustment''~(P4).